The degeneration formula for stable log maps: Geometric setup and the main result

-where the last equality uses that $\phi_*\phi^*$ is multiplication by $\deg({\phi} )$.
-We may reinterpret the expressions in \eqref{deg-degen-form} all in Borel-Moore cohomology instead.
-In this case, read $\ev^*(\gamma)\cup$ for each occurrence of $\gamma \cap$ above, similarly $\psi\cap$ becomes $\psi\cup$ where $\gamma,\psi$ are cohomology classes now and we apply the cycle map $A_*\ra H_{2*}$ to all occurrences of $\llbracket\shK_V\rrbracket$ above.
+The expressions in \eqref{deg-degen-form} may be reinterpreted in Borel--Moore homology instead.
+In this case, read $\ev^*(\gamma)\cap$ for each occurrence of $\gamma \cap$ above, $\gamma,\psi$ are cohomology classes now and we apply the cycle map $A_*\ra H_{2*}$ to all occurrences of $\llbracket\mathscr{M}_V\rrbracket$ above.
 Then \eqref{deg-degen-form} holds with these reinterpretations.
-The advantage of the latter interpretation is that we can impose incidence to any cocycle $\gamma\in H^*(X^n)$ at the cost of signs the the forth-following.
+The advantage of the latter interpretation is that we can impose incidence at an arbitrary cocycle $\gamma\in H^*(X^n)$ at the cost of signs in the following.

 Let $\{ \delta _j^{1}\}_{j}$ be a homogeneous basis of $H^*(\uD, \QQ)$ and let $\{ \delta _j ^{2}\}_{j}$ be the dual basis in the sense that